vojtamolda/homebridge-bluetooth/examples/thermometer/readme.md

 **Note** _Alternatively, you can use any of the many BLE boards available on the market ([BlueBean](https://punchthrough.com/bean/), [RedBearLabs BLE Nano](http://redbearlab.com/blenano), ...) as long as you keep UUIDs of the services and characteristics in sync with your `config.json` file, everything will work just fine._

 ### Running the Sketch
 Compile, run and upload the [arduino101.ino](arduino101/arduino101.ino) or [bluefruit.ino](bluefruit/bluefruit.ino) sketch using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
-The sketch creates a BLE service with a readable and notifiable characteristic for the current temperature value state.
+The sketch creates a BLE service with a readable and notifiable characteristic for the current temperature `float` value.

 ```cpp
 BLEService thermometerService("1D8A68E0-E68E-4FED-943E-369099F5B499");